frcmi/frcmi.github.io/content/Contributing to Docs/_index.md

 weight: 30
 ---

-1. Add folder with name under subgroup folder
+1. Navigate to the [content/](https://github.com/frcmi/frcmi.github.io/tree/master/content) folder of the GitHub repository.
-2. Write markdown content in _index.md file in folder
+2. Create folder with the pagename you'd like.
-3. Profit
+3. Write markdown content in _index.md file in folder (README.md can be added to folder to be seen in GitHub, but will only be seen in GitHub).